Fiserv/unified-merchant-master/docs/specification/merchant/MerchantOwner.md

 | Type   | Minimum Length | Max Length | Inquiry  |    Create    |    Update    |    Delete    |
 |--------|:--------------:|:----------:|:--------:|:------------:|:------------:|:------------:|
 | String  |      3        |    3        |    Available     | Required     | Allowed |    NA |

+* If the percentage is less than 3 bytes, then, it will be left-padded with zeros to make it 3 bytes.

 <!-- type: tab -->